Gajraj Bahadur Nagar

 Gajraj Bahadur Nagar (1928 - 2001) was an Indian politician.
-He won the Haryana Legislative Assembly election from Mewla Maharajpur constituency of Faridabad in 1977 and became the Minister of Food and Supplies in the Haryana Cabinet and died in 2001 at the age of 73.
+In 1954, he became the first elected President of Delhi University Students Union.
+Later in 1977, he went on to win the Haryana Legislative Assembly election from Mewla Maharajpur constituency of Faridabad and became the Minister of Food and Supplies in the Haryana Cabinet.
+He died in 2001 at the age of 73.

 Biography

-Nagar was born in a Gujjar family in Bhowapur, a village in Faridabad, Haryana.
+Nagar was born in a Gujjar family in Bhuapur, a village in Faridabad, Haryana.
 He was a law (LLB) student and became the first student union president of DUSU in 1954-55.
 His wife Bhagwan Devi Nagar died in February 2021.